 Total cooking time should be 9 hours and the outside of the pork should have a nice dark bark.

-Remove to a cutting board and allow the meat to rest for 30 minutes.
-Pull off large chunks and shred with gloved hands or two forks.
+Remove to a cutting board and allow the meat to rest for 60 minutes.
+Pull off large chunks and chop fairly fine with 2 cleavers (Eastern) or shred (Lexington).

 Transfer to a shallow baking pan.
-Drizzle with some of the BBQ sauce, cover with aluminum foil and place in a 300 degree F oven for 20 to 30 minutes.
+Drizzle with some of the BBQ sauce, cover with aluminum foil and place in a 300 degree F oven for 30 minutes.

 Serve on buns with extra sauce, coleslaw, pickles, and hot sauce on the side.